 The mechanism by which the working class component of the middle class was driven to peripheral exile is that of real estate prices.
 Living in the metropolises has become completely unaffordable for the working classes.

-This is why the tribe of joggers and the tribe of Gilets Jaunes would never cross paths under normal circumstances: the second migrated away from central urban nodes long ago, to areas where family formation, as well as cultural continuity remained affordable, while the second is at home everywhere.
+This is why the tribe of joggers and the tribe of Gilets Jaunes would never cross paths under normal circumstances: the second migrated away from central urban nodes long ago to areas where family formation, as well as cultural continuity, remained affordable, while the second is at home everywhere.

 In peripheral France, contrary to places like Paris, not having a car is simply not a viable option on an everyday basis.
 2018 has been a terrible year for car drivers in France.
-First, the speed limit on national roads was lowered from 90 to 80 km/h, as a safety measure.
-This speed limit change was certain to infuriate regular drivers in rural and semi-rural areas, while at the same time guaranteeing an increase in state revenue derived from speeding fines.
+First, the speed limit on national roads was lowered from 90 to 80 km/h as a safety measure.
+This speed limit change was certain to infuriate regular drivers in rural and semi-rural areas while at the same time guaranteeing an increase in state revenue derived from speeding fines.
 Then came the next ill-fated hammer blow: new taxes on car fuels.
 Many drivers suddenly realized the resulting price increase would severely unbalance their spending budget.
 Once these drivers started sharing their pain on social networks, especially on Facebook, the core of the Gilets Jaunes movement was born.

 What sparked the Gilets Jaunes movement appears to have been an online petition posted in the spring by self-employed, 33-year-old Priscilla Ludosky, which stands currently at over 1 million signatures.
-On the basis of the petition’s viral success, 33-year-old truck driver Éric Drouet used Facebook to call for the November 17 mobilization.
+On the basis of the petitionâs viral success, 33-year-old truck driver Ăric Drouet used Facebook to call for the November 17th mobilization.
 Facebook was the game changer that made it possible for the suffering peripheral multitude to take heart and become an active collective.
 A mass of battered, atomized individuals was transformed into an angry mass of active protesters.
 The yellow vest uniform derives simply from the fact that car drivers are obligated to have a yellow vest on board for safety reasons.

-Suddenly, the fighting spirit, the thumos of peripheral France had been awoken, in a way that is directly reminiscent of a Sloterdijk-inspired passage from L’âge de la multitude, a book on the digital platform economy by Henri Verdier and Nicolas Colin published in 2012:
+Suddenly, the fighting spirit, the thumos of peripheral France, had been awoken in a way that is directly reminiscent of a Sloterdijk-inspired passage from LâĂąge de la multitude, a book on the digital platform economy by Henri Verdier and Nicolas Colin published in 2012:

-The power of the multitude, revealed by the contributive economy, is a return to thumotic impulses, within an economic system that, until now, had successfully managed to reduce or to contain them.
+The power of the multitude, revealed by the contributive economy, is a return to thumotic impulses within an economic system that, until now, had successfully managed to reduce or to contain them.
 The multitude holds a power of creation.
 It also harbors a potential for destruction that can be exercised for the best or the worst.

-We’ve so far explained the Gilets Jaunes as peripheral France coalescing in a spirit of anger on Facebook.
+Weâve so far explained the Gilets Jaunes as peripheral France coalescing in a spirit of anger on Facebook.
 But what explains the shape taken by the real-world expression of this anger?
 If we adopt an anthropological point of view, peripheral France appears as the cultural depositary of certain highly specific traditional French moral structures.
-Demographer and historical anthropologist Emmanuel Todd has convincingly shown that the egalitarian passion that animates much of modern French history has deep roots in the family structure that prevailed over the course of centuries in the area of the Paris basin—precisely the area that imposed itself politically on the rest of this highly diverse country.
-According to Todd’s explanation, it is the egalitarian nuclear family structure that largely accounts for the fact that there is ultimately nothing more French than citizens seeking recognition from the state of their equal right to dignity, that is to say, not just to a certain minimum of material resources, but also to an egalitarian shared fiscal burden.
+Demographer and historical anthropologist Emmanuel Todd has convincingly shown that the egalitarian passion that animates much of modern French history has deep roots in the family structure that prevailed over the course of centuries in the area of the Paris basinâprecisely the area that imposed itself politically on the rest of this highly diverse country.
+According to Toddâs explanation, it is the egalitarian nuclear family structure that largely accounts for the fact that there is ultimately nothing more French than citizens seeking recognition from the state of their equal right to dignity, that is to say, not just to a certain minimum of material resources, but also to an egalitarian shared fiscal burden.

-Macron doesn’t like Emmanuel Todd.
-A little more than a year ago, a book on Macron’s presidential campaign revealed the low regard in which he holds the demographer, as well as other star intellectuals like Michel Onfray and Alain Finkielkraut—all three men of the Left with different views that have in common their opposition to the optimism of the dominant neoliberal narrative.
-Macron accuses them of observing the world with “yesterday’s eyes,” of “making noises with old instruments,” of having written “nothing much amazing recently,” of having nothing positive to offer.
-In response, Todd has publicly defended the thesis that it is only in a state of “collective hallucination” that the French elected “an intellectual virgin” to the presidency.
+Macron doesnât like Emmanuel Todd.
+A little more than a year ago, a book on Macronâs presidential campaign revealed the low regard in which he holds the demographer, as well as other star intellectuals like Michel Onfray and Alain Finkielkrautâall three are men of the Left with different views that have in common their opposition to the optimism of the dominant neoliberal narrative.
+Macron accuses them of observing the world with âyesterdayâs eyes,â of âmaking noises with old instruments,â of having written ânothing much amazing recently,â and of having nothing positive to offer.
+In response, Todd has publicly defended the thesis that it is only in a state of âcollective hallucinationâ that the French elected âan intellectual virginâ to the presidency.

 The deep anthropological structures identified by Todd explain why today the Gilets Jaunes are blocking infrastructure with a feeling of absolute righteousness.
 It is certainly in this sort of spirit of righteous anger, mixed with an exhilarating feeling of total impunity, that about half of the speed radars in the country have been knocked out of commission in the past couple of weeks.

-Another target of Gilets Jaunes anger appears to be the journalistic profession, and specifically BFM TV, a television channel they accuse of biased coverage and of being blatantly subservient to the government.
-Reporters have been physically attacked, and the journalists present on the Champs Élysées this Saturday must have adopted a very low profile indeed, as we failed to spot any aside from one television team.
-Perhaps Macron’s ostentatious and oft-expressed disregard for journalists was prescient: for one must ask what they have done for him recently, and specifically in this present crisis.
+Another target of Gilets Jaunesâ anger appears to be the journalistic profession, specifically BFM TV, a television channel they accuse of biased coverage and of being blatantly subservient to the government.
+Reporters have been physically attacked, and the journalists present on the Champs ĂlysĂ©es this Saturday must have adopted a very low profile indeed, as we failed to spot any aside from one television team.
+Perhaps Macronâs ostentatious and oft-expressed disregard for journalists was prescientâfor one must ask what they have done for him recently, specifically in this crisis.

-The high level of popular support currently enjoyed by the Gilets Jaunes movement among the general population roughly matches the proportion of voters with a negative opinion on Macron’s performance as President of the French Republic.
+The high level of popular support currently enjoyed by the Gilets Jaunes movement among the general population roughly matches the proportion of voters with a negative opinion on Macronâs performance as President of the French Republic.
 Those who still support Macron number about 20% of the population.
-A rough breakdown of the French population yields the following structure: 20% of direct beneficiaries of globalization, including capitalists and assorted higher or lower level technocrats and cognitive elites; 20% of recent immigrants living in social housing projects; 60% of members of peripheral France.
+A rough breakdown of the French population yields the following structure: 20% are direct beneficiaries of globalization, including capitalists and assorted higher or lower-level technocrats and cognitive elites; 20% are recent immigrants living in social housing projects; 60% are members of peripheral France.
 The high level of support enjoyed by the Gilets Jaunes until now, between 70% and 80% of the population, suggests that even within the group of beneficiaries of globalization, there are many who empathize with the revolt of peripheral France.
-This could in part be explained by the simple fact that many Parisians have non-Parisian relatives.
-Mocking the Gilets Jaunes for their provinciality on Facebook didn’t go down that well with many Parisians.
+This could, in part, be explained by the simple fact that many Parisians have non-Parisian relatives.
+Mocking the Gilets Jaunes for their provinciality on Facebook didnât go down that well with many Parisians.

 Thanks to Guilluy, the French find themselves well-equipped to understand the populist dynamics that carry the Gilets Jaunes.
 However, no political leader has emerged to fully capture the political potential contained in peripheral France.
-Nicolas Sarkozy based the final stretch of his unsuccessful 2012 presidential bid on a Guilluy-inspired strategy, but this strategic inflexion came too late to salvage his campaign.
-Overall, France is characterized by the absence of leaders comparable to men such as Christoph Blocher in Switzerland, or Donald Trump in the U.S.
+Nicolas Sarkozy based the final stretch of his unsuccessful 2012 presidential bid on a Guilluy-inspired strategy, but this strategic inflection came too late to salvage his campaign.
+Overall, France is characterized by the absence of leaders comparable to men such as Christoph Blocher in Switzerland or Donald Trump in the U.S.

 The Gilets Jaunes are radical populists, populism in its purest possible form.
 As a movement, it has constantly sought to minimize the role of leadership.
 Death threats have been issued against would-be negotiators with the government.
 Demands were made to have any negotiations live-streamed.